thin-edge/thin-edge.io/docs/src/tutorials/Installation_and_configuration.md

 tedge [OPTIONS] [SUBCOMMAND]
 ```
 and ```-h``` can be used to see the help for the latest subcommand.
+Here you can find an overview of the commands for the CLI tool.

 The CLI will be used to configure the thin-edge.io installation on the device in the next steps.